-- emphasising the power of choosing what to read - incorporating movement (if others are not disturbed) - Provide comfortable areas in which to read - using discussion groups to review the reading - breaking the reading down into smaller chunks - reading to learners, whilst they follow the text
+- emphasising the power of choosing what to read - incorporating movement (if others are not disturbed) - Provide comfortable areas in which to read - using discussion groups to review the reading - breaking the reading down into smaller chunks - reading to learners, whilst they follow the text - reading interventions (1:1 or small group) where appropriate

 The programme is regularly reviewed and personalised strategies are employed, with reference to IEPs of individual learners.
 A library of books has been created and will be continually updated.
-Learners are encouraged to read, borrow books and participate in whole school reading initiatives i.e., the Read-a-Thon for World Book Day and Form Reading Day on Tuesdays during tutor time.
+Learners are encouraged to read, borrow books, and participate in whole school reading initiatives i.e., the Read-a-Thon for World Book Day and Form Reading Day on Tuesdays during tutor time.